mit-rss/base_installation/README.md

 ## Prebuilt Installation

-The TAs will come around with flash drives containing VMware installers for Windows and MacOS as well as the latest racecar virtual machine image.
+The TAs will distribute a link to the latest racecar virtual machine image.

-Alternatively, you can obtain VMware for free [through IS&T](https://ist.mit.edu/vmware-fusion).
+You can obtain VMware for free [through IS&T](https://ist.mit.edu/vmware-fusion).
 If you already have VirtualBox installed, feel free to use it instead of VMware.

 Import ```.ova``` file into VMware (or VirtualBox) and then boot the machine.
 Log in to the ```racecar``` account with password ```racecar@mit```.
 Everything is already installed!
 Skip ahead to the
 [Testing the Racecar Simulator](#testing-the-racecar-simulator) section.